const-ae/proDA/README.md

 devtools::install_github("const-ae/proDA")
 ```

-The pkgdown documentation is available on <https://const-ae.github.io/proDA/reference>
+The pkgdown documentation for the package is available on <https://const-ae.github.io/proDA/reference>

 In the following section, I will give a very brief overview on the main functionality of the `proDA` package.
 New users are advised to directly go to section two, where I give a complete walkthrough and explain in detail, what steps are necessary for the analysis of label-free mass spectrometry data.